moifort/hotdog-kata/README.md

 Local hot dog stand merchant wants a point-of-sale system for his hot dog stand operators

-Requirements: must be lightweight in size--laptop is too unwieldy to use efficiently when making hot dogs on the street;
+Requirements: must be lightweight in size--laptop is too unwieldy to use efficiently when making hot dogs on the street; print receipt, allow for discounts; track sales by time and location; send inventory updates to mobile inventory-management staff
-allow for discounts; track sales by time and location; send inventory updates to mobile inventory-management staff (who drive to the location with supplies); provide a social-media integration so customers can be notified when a hot dog stand is nearby
+(who drive to the location with supplies); provide a social-media integration so customers can be notified when a hot dog stand is nearby